Skip to main content

 About this map

-Counties are colored by estimated single-person monthly cost of living, which combines rent (HUD Fair Market Rents), utilities (EIA energy rates), groceries (USDA Food Plans adjusted by BEA Regional Price Parities), transportation, healthcare and estimated federal + state tax.
+All figures are calculated from official government data sources.
 Darker red indicates higher cost; deeper blue indicates lower cost.
 Counties shaded gray have insufficient data, typically because their populations are too small for reliable Census ACS estimates.

 Alaska is repositioned to the lower left and Hawaii to the lower center using the standard Albers USA projection, so the map fits in a single rectangle without distorting the scale of the contiguous 48 states.